conda-incubator/conda-project/README.md

 ## Installation

-You can install conda-project using the conda package manager
+You can install conda-project using the conda package manager:

 ```
 conda install -c defusco conda-project